prosper-20/Dictionary/templates/article.md

 - #### Creating the Virtual Environment
     To start off, let us create a virtual environment for this project named `project` The essence of this is to create an isolated environment dedicated to our project.

     > $ python -m venv project

 - #### Activate the virtual Environment
+    Now activate the virtual environment using the following command:

+    > $ .\project\Scripts\Activate

+- #### Installing Django
+    Next, we will then install the necessary libraries inside the virtual envionment including Django, as shown below

+    > $ pip install django

+- #### Creating the Project and Application
+    Now that we have django installed successfully, let us create a Django project using django's default command `django-admin startproject`, run this command in your terminal :

+    > $ django-admin startproject mydictionary

+    The command above creates a folder called mydictionary.
+From this point, we will be working inside this folder.
+Now `cd` into the `mydictionary` folder.
+Our next line of action is to create a django app.
+To do that, run the below command:
+    > $ python manage.py startapp dictionary

+    After installing Django successfully and creating the new project, it is necessary to check if the installation was successful, to do that, run the below command:

+    > $ python manage.py runserver